-To explore the impact of inter-spacecraft communications on system performance, we compare the proposed approach, where spacecraft communicate with their neighbors when a line-of-sight link is available, with two scenarios: an idealized scenario where all spacecraft can exchange information instantly, and a no-communications scenario where each spacecraft only relies on information it has collected itself.
+To explore the impact of inter-spacecraft communications on system performance, we compare the proposed approach, where spacecraft communicate with their neighbors when a line-of-sight link is available, with two scenarios: an idealized scenario where all spacecrafts can exchange information instantly, and a no-communications scenario where each spacecraft only relies on information it has collected itself.
 We focus our attention on the widely-spaced scenario, where each spacecraft can only communicate with its immediate neighbors in the constellation.

-Results are shown in Table 2 and Figure 8.
+Results are shown in Table 2 and Figure 9.

-The difference between the proposed approach and the upper bound where all spacecraft can communicate with each other is negligible, showing that the proposed approach is able to effectively spread information about event detections across the constellation.
-In contrast, the case where satellites do not communicate with each other only presents a small improvement with respect to the nadir-pointing case, with a 38% improvement in the average number of follow-up observations (vs. the almost five-fold improvement obtained with communications).
-Collectively, these results show that the proposed distributed optimization approach is able to approach the performance of a centralized controller, and that constellation-level optimization provides an order-of-magnitude improvement in performance compared to uncoordinated planning by individual satellites.
+There is no difference in performance between the proposed approach and the upper bound where all spacecraft can communicate with each other, showing that the proposed approach is able to effectively spread information about event detections across the constellation.
+In contrast, the case where satellites do not communicate with each other results in performance comparable to the nadirpointing case, with a small reduction in the average number of follow-up observations (vs. the almost four-fold improvement obtained with communications).
+Collectively, these results show that the proposed distributed optimization approach is able to approach the performance of a centralized controller, and that constellation-level optimization through inter-satellite communication is critical to achieve this performance.